CowardlyBattleCat/intro-web-scraping/README.md

 ##### Google Colab

 We'll use google collab as our editor.
-It comes preinstalled with everything we need.
+It comes preinstalled with everything we need, including the 4 modules mentioned above!

 ## Lets scrape data from the web!